Overview

 Routing and resilienceDirect provider paths, policy routers, retries, fallback, health checks, provider 429 handling, and fail-open cache paths

-Agent client compatibilityOpenAI-compatible formats for Cursor, Codex, opencode, and Antigravity workflows
+Agent client compatibilityOpenAI-compatible formats for Cursor, Codex, opencode, Antigravity, n8n, MCP, and existing OpenAI SDK workflows

-Policy and key controlVirtual keys, master key resolution, model policy, workspace provider allowlists, and concurrency controls
+Policy and key controlVirtual Keys, master key resolution, model policy, workspace provider allowlists, budgets, rate limits, and concurrency controls

 CachingGateway-side LLM KV cache and semantic cache to avoid repeated upstream calls

-ObservabilityRequest logs, traces, metrics, usage metadata, optional body archival, and downstream log delivery
+Run observabilityRequest logs, traces, sessions, Agent IDs, Run IDs, usage metadata, policy events, optional body archival, and downstream log delivery

 DeploymentHosted SaaS through Alephant Cloud, or self-hosted Rust gateway with PostgreSQL, Redis, Qdrant, and S3-compatible integrations